 A Universalist’s Response to “Exposing Universalism” by James B. De Young

 In previous sessions we have seen the universality of God’s restoration, having reconciled all unto Himself by the blood of the cross of Christ.
-We saw that all who sinned, died and were condemned in Adam, are made alive, justified and reunited to God in Christ – the Last Adam.
+We saw that all who sinned, died and were condemned in Adam are made alive, justified and reunited to God in Christ – the Last Adam.

 Another term which is universally applied to all of mankind in Scripture is “salvation.”
-Jesus is the “Savior of the world.”
-(Jn 4:42) This was the declaration made by the Samaritans after listening to Jesus’ own words.
+Jesus is the “Savior of the world” (Jn 4:42).
+This was the declaration made by the Samaritans after listening to Jesus’ own words.
 The Samaritans understood what many fail to see to this very day.
 The Jews of that time thought that the Messiah would only be the Savior of Israel.
 Likewise, many within the Church today believe He is only the Savior of the Church - the elect firstfruits of this age.
 But these despised Samaritans seem to have been the first to really understand that Jesus is “indeed” the Savior of the whole world and not just the elect.

 In spite of so many clear declarations of Scripture concerning the salvation of the whole world, Traditionalists limit salvation so as to only include those who are privileged to hear, perceive and respond to the gospel in this age.
 In order to do this, they must limit the words “all” and “world” every time they are used in reference to Christ’s work on the cross.
-De Young says concerning the word “all” in these contexts: “‘all’ really means ‘many’ or ‘all who believe.’” (p.186) However, we have already seen that “all” always means “all” unless there is a qualifying statement in the context which limits “all.”
+De Young says concerning the word “all” in these contexts: “‘all’ really means ‘many’ or ‘all who believe’” (p.186).
+However, we have already seen that “all” always means “all” unless there is a qualifying statement in the context which limits “all.”
 For example, when Jesus said, “all who are weary and burdened,” or “all who are in the house” it is clearly limited to all within a subgroup of humanity.
-But in the absence of such limiting categorizations within the immediate context we normally understand that “all” means “all without exceptions.”
-However, the passages we are considering concerning the universal scope of Christ’s work upon the cross are so emphatically and specifically inclusive of “all” in the absolute sense of the word as to make any attempt to limit “all” to “some,” irrational.
+But in the absence of such limiting categorizations within the immediate context we normally understand that “all” means “all without exception.”
+However, the passages we are considering concerning the universal scope of Christ’s work upon the cross are so emphatically and specifically inclusive of “all” in the absolute sense of the word as to make any attempt to limit “all” to “some” irrational.
 Rather than interpreting the text, we end up manipulating the text, thereby invalidating the Scriptures in order to maintain our traditions.

 In the same manner that he attempts to limit “all” to only mean “some” when referring to the scope of Christ’s redemptive work on the cross, De Young also seems to limit the term “world” in such a way as to only include those who believe and receive Christ in this life.
 He says: